philzook58/philzook58.github.io/_notes/Languages/datalog.md

 Maybe part of what I like about datalog compared to prolog is
 1. complete search strategy
 2. logically pure.
 Kind of like Haskell's laziness kept it pure, Datalog's operation ordering is not obvious after compilation.
 This means extralogical stuff doesn't fly.
+Datalog makes control flow explicit.
+You do not get an implicit goal stack.
 3. simple and efficient execution semantics.
 Pattern match / query over database.
 Insert new facts accordingly

 # What can you do with datalog?